o2i/Masters-Thesis/README.md

-# Masters-Thesis
-Optimal locations for Battery Electric Trucks (BETs) with grid impacts.
+# Optimal sizing and placement of Electrical Vehicle charging stations to serve Battery Electric Trucks

+### Master Thesis 2023
+### Candidate: Ole-Andre Fagerli Isaksen
+### Supervisors: Chiara Bordin and Sambeet Mishra

 ## Instruction for using the musk-model
 To use the musk-model, download shapefiles from: